Renal Diet-Eat More Acid-Producing Foods to Control Phosphorus

 Commonly consumed foods you once liked to eat might be on your do-not-consume list now to preserve kidney function.

 Why?
-You need to limit the amount of foods you eat that contain sodium, potassium, phosphorus, and protein.
+You need to limit the amount of foods you eat that contain sodium, potassium, protein, and phosphorus in your renal diet.

 Too much phosphorus, in particular, is a problem for people with renal disease that can lead to hardening of the arteries, increase blood pressure, and block or restrict blood flow.